NMRA logo Achievement Program PD logo

 Pete Laguardia, MMR 716, Bob Rodriguez, MMR 718, Rich Steinmann, MMR 719 Martin Brechbiel, MMR 629, John Griffith, MMR 723, Mat Thompson, MMR 595

 Participation in the AP is voluntary and all NMRA members are welcome and encouraged to participate.
-The AP will help you to learn about railroading by taking you on a journey through a series of AP certificate activities where you will learn and master the knowledge, crafts, and skills necessary to be successful in the hobby of model railroading and learn about the working and operational aspects of a real railroad.
-On the journey you can receive incentives, in the form of AP certificates awarded, when you meet AP standard for each category.
-You only need a total of seven AP certificates, in the appropriate categories, to achieve becoming a MMR.
+The AP will help you to learn about railroading by taking you on a journey through a series of AP certificate activities where you will learn and master the knowledge, crafts, and skills necessary to be successful in the model railroading hobby while learning about the operational aspects of a real railroad.

-The NMRA Achievement Program web page provides an overview of the AP, its objectives, and contains the requirements for each of the AP certificates and instructions on how to prepare the necessary certificate application package, including the necessary forms, for each of the eleven certificate categories.
+The NMRA Achievement Program web page provides an overview of the AP, its objectives, and contains the requirements for each of the AP certificates and instructions on how to prepare the necessary certificate application package, including the necessary forms, for each of the current eleven certificate categories.
 Also, there is a link to a website page that contains additional links to a series of articles referred to as "The Master's" articles.
 This series of articles provides practical guidelines on how to meet the requirements of each of the eleven AP categories.
-Although the articles were written in the 1991-1993 time frame, much, if not all, of the information presented in them is still relevant.

 Click here for a list of Potomac Division Members who are AP Certificate holders and on their way to becoming an MMR.